 For more information, see Updating a service perimeter.

 Install the managed Anthos Service Mesh in a VPC-SC perimeter

 This section does not require organization admin privileges, but it requires

 compliance with the VPC-SC policy.
 You must use the additional flag

---use_vpcsc during the installation, otherwise the installation will fail
+--use_vpcsc during the installation, otherwise VPC Security Controls will not

 Follow the steps in Configure managed Anthos Service Mesh page.
 Then, verify the control plane has been successfully provisioned and there are no VPC-SC related errors.